toejough/plugger/README.md

 # Features

+* Discovery:
-* Discovery: Discover plugins based on entrypoints defined in the `setup.py` of installed packages.
+    Discover plugins based on entrypoints defined in the `setup.py` of installed packages.
+* Filtering:
-* Filtering: Filter entrypoints based on either strings (lower-level API) or a base class (higher level API - the entrypoint attributes  to filter on are determined by inspecting the base class).
+    Filter entrypoints based on either strings (lower-level API) or a base class (higher level API - the entrypoint attributes to filter on are determined by inspecting the base class).
-* Loading and Validation: Load plugins from entry points, and validate by ensuring the plugins implement a base class.
+* Loading and Validation:
+    Load plugins from entry points, and validate by ensuring the plugins implement a base class.
-* Conflict Resolution: If a single plugin is desired, resolve multi-plugin conflicts.
+* Conflict Resolution:
+    If a single plugin is desired, resolve multi-plugin conflicts.
     The default resolver prefers non-internal plugins, then raises an exception if there are still more than 1.

-# API Flexibility Levels
+# High-/low-level API's

+* high level:
-* maximum magic: get a single conflict resolved plugin for an interface.
+    * `get_best_plugin_for`: get a single conflict resolved plugin for an interface
-* magic: get all plugins for an interface.
+    * `get_all_plugins_for`: get all plugins for an interface
+* low level:
-* control: get all entry points, filtered by group & name.
+    * `get_entry_points`: get all entry points, optionally filtered by group & name
-* maximum control: get all discoverable entry points.

 # Examples